Acton, Ontario: Permission to use arms

+The municipal council continued to use it until 1974, when Acton amalgamated with the Town of Georgetown and most of the Township of Esquesing to form the Town of Halton Hills.

 Actonite or Actonian

 In older books and papers of the area, two demonyms have existed for residents of the area at the same time.
 Actonite was used to identify people who moved to the area, and Actonian referred to people who grew up there.
 The first designation now predominates, due to the influx of new residents in the 1960s, but older residents still remember it.